lyuxinxx/CS110_Shooting_Game/README.md

 ### Software Lead - Runzhuo Chi

 Worked as an integration specialist by helping organize the code for the main game into the proper format, which allowed all portions of the code to be run from a single file.
-Work very closely with the back end to develop and test the classes functionality, as well as establish the different states for the main game.
+Worked very closely with the back-end to develop and test the classes functionality, as well as establish the different states for the main game.
 She also worked with the front-end specialist to implement the menu classes for the user interface.

 ### Front End Specialist - Jinhua Xie

-Front-end lead conducted significant research on using pygame to create visual aspects such as buttons, on-screen texts, game backgrounds and game over screen.
+The front-end specialist conducted significant research on using pygame to create visual aspects such as buttons, on-screen texts, game backgrounds and “GAME OVER” screen.
 She used various resources to design and program a consistent graphical UI to help the player navigate the game menu screen, the instructions screen, and the “GAME OVER” screen.

 ### Back End Specialist - Yuxin Lin

-The back end specialist was in charge of developing the “Model” portion of the game.
-He wrote the major classes that would be used in the main game, as well as implementing major pygame functionality into each of them.
+The back-end specialist was in charge of developing the “Model” portion of the game.
+He wrote the major classes that would be used in the main game, as well as implemented major pygame functionality into each of them.
 He also developed the major game mechanics such as the spaceship movements and advanced features including shooting, enemy generating and score recording.
-He also developed our high-score database.
+He also developed our highest-score database.

 ## Testing
 * In general, our testing strategy is very practical.
 First we tested the functionality of the models using a test.py file, made sure they can be correctly initialized and variables will be passed down to the controller.
 With all models checked, we run the main.py file to see the game's performance.